-F42 is a billable ICD-10-CM code that can be used to specify a diagnosis.
+F42 is a billable ICD-10-CM code that can be used to indicate a diagnosis for reimbursement purposes.

 A disorder characterized by the presence of persistent and recurrent irrational thoughts (obsessions), resulting in marked anxiety and repetitive excessive behaviors (compulsions) as a way to try to decrease that anxiety.